 Our material is custom made for us my by college best friend (and roommate’s) family.
 Ultrafiber is water-based (rather than oil-based), incredibly supple and durable, and has a lifespan of ten years compared to the typical 2 years of PU.
 We order just enough for each collection, never more.
-Each bag is handmade in a factory two hours from my parents home, and they personally inspect every bag before it’s shipped to me.
+Each bag is handmade in a small family owned factory, and we pledge 2% of our profits back to them each year.
+The factory is located two hours from my parents home, and they personally inspect every bag before it’s shipped to me.
 We start preorders one month before we start manufacturing, so we know exactly how many bags in what colors to make.
-Each bag is made in a batch of 100, so I can personally inspect each one and make sure it’s perfect.
+Each bag is made in small batches of 250 or fewer, so I can personally inspect each one and make sure it’s perfect.
 I know exactly what goes into each bag, so you can feel comfortable knowing you have a bag that’s ethically made with care at every step of the way.

 We won’t grow quickly doing things this way.
 That was never our goal in the first place.
 I didn’t start Freja to become the biggest company, or make the most bags.
 I want to make the absolute best bags for people who will cherish them the most.
 I want to constantly be challenging the status quo and asking how we can be better.
 I want everyone who wears our bags to feel confident about where it came from, and how it was made.